patrickmclean/CovidTracking/Readme.txt

 This assumes instance is running.
 If instance is stopped and restarted then IP address will need to be updated in this script

+# Download the latest
+Move Scripts directory to Scripts.bak git pull
+If it complains, delete the offending directories
+Then move scripts back

 # Running the webserver
 Login via SSH above
 cd CovidTracking